 What can we expect to see during the Artemis II mission scheduled for late 2020?

 “Our next mission will launch Orion on a Space Launch System (SLS) rocket, which will be the largest rocket ever built as far as liftoff power.
-Next year we can expect an unmaned service module to travel to the lunar orbit where it will stay for a month, carry out significant checkouts of all of our modules and will be the first launch on the new rocket.
+Next year we can expect an uncrewed spacecraft to travel to the lunar orbit where it will take about a month to carry out significant checkouts of all of our modules and will be the first launch on the new rocket.
 Once it returns to Earth, we will recover it, take it apart, see what we can reuse, what we need to make some improvements on, and at the same time, we’ll be getting ready for our Artemis II mission, with the first astronauts flying on 2022.
 Then, Artemis III in 2024, will take astronauts to Gateway, a small space station in the lunar orbit, and from there to a human landing system that will put the first woman and next man on the Moon surface.
 This will be the first of many missions to the Moon’s south pole, where bases and moon mining will begin,” said Sipe.

 Are there more engineers interested in AM technology applications?